 A PPO (or “preferred provider organization”) is a health plan with a “preferred” network of providers in your area.
 You do not need to select a primary care physician and you do not need referrals to see a specialist.
 If you see a “preferred” (or “in-network”) provider, you will only be responsible for paying a portion of the bill (according to your plan's coverage structure).
 If you choose to see a doctor who is outside the preferred network, you will generally have to pay a larger portion of the bill than you would for an “in-network” provider, but most plans will still cover a portion of the bill.
 With a PPO, you will have access to out-of-state providers that are considered in-network.

-An EPO (or “exclusive provider network”) is a bit like a hybrid of an HMO and a PPO.
+An EPO (or “exclusive provider organization”) is a bit like a hybrid of an HMO and a PPO.
 EPOs generally offer a little more flexibility than an HMO and are generally a bit less pricey than a PPO.
 Like a PPO, you do not need a referral to get care from a specialist.
 But like an HMO, you are responsible for paying out-of-pocket if you seek care from a doctor outside your plan's network.
 An EPO is a good option if you want to see specialists without a PCP referral within your network.

 A POS (or "point of service”) plan is also a hybrid of an HMO and PPO plan.
 Like an HMO, you will need a referral from your PCP in order to see a specialist.
 But, like a PPO plan, you will pay less if you use doctors, hospitals, and other healthcare providers in the plan’s network, and you will have access to out-of-network providers at an increased cost.